-- 1. An instructor who has reason to believe that a student enrolled in his/her class has committed an act of academic misconduct must meet with the student to discuss this matter.
+- 1. An instructor who has reason to believe that a student enrolled in his/her class has committed an act of academic misconduct must discuss the matter with the student.
 The instructor must advise the student of the alleged act of academic misconduct and the information upon which it is based.
 The student must be given an opportunity to refute the allegation.
 If the student chooses not to participate in the discussion, the instructor will make a decision based upon the available information. - 2.
 If the instructor, after meeting with the student, determines that the student has engaged in academic misconduct as alleged, the instructor will inform the student about the decision and the academic sanction that will be imposed.
-The instructor may impose one of the following academic sanctions: - a) Completion of an educational activity relating to the nature of the offense. - b) Assign a lower grade or score to the paper, project, assignment or examination involved in the act of misconduct. - c) Require the student to repeat or resubmit the paper, project, assignment, or examination involved in the act of misconduct. - d) Assign a failing grade for the course. - e) Require the student to withdraw from the course. - 3.
-If the student is found responsible for the academic misconduct, within five instructional weekdays of the meeting, the instructor will submit a written report about the incident and the sanction imposed to the Chief Academic Officer. - 4.
-The Chief Academic Officer, or designee, will send a letter to the student summarizing the incident, the finding, the terms of the imposed sanction, and informing the student that he/she may appeal the decision and/or the sanction by submitting a written request to the Chief Academic Officer within seven instructional week days of the date of the Chief Academic Officer's letter - 5.
-If the student requests an appeal, the Chief Academic Officer, or designee, will schedule a time for the meeting.
-The Chief Academic Officer, or designee, will send a certified letter to the student.
-In addition to informing the student that the Chief Academic Officer, or designee, will hear the appeal, this letter must also contain the following information: - a) A restatement of the charges - b) The time, place, and location of the meeting - c) A list of witnesses that may be called - d) A list of the student's procedural rights.
-These procedural rights are presented in of the Student Code and Grievance Procedure, Section VI.
-A. 1.e.f. - e) A statement informing the student that the sanction imposed by the instructor will be held in abeyance pending the outcome of the appeal.
+The instructor may impose one of the following academic sanctions: - a.
+Completion of an educational activity relating to the nature of the offense. - b.
+Assign a lower grade or score to the paper, project, assignment or examination involved in the act of misconduct. - c.
+Require the student to repeat or resubmit the paper, project, assignment, or examination involved in the act of misconduct. - d.
+Assign a failing grade for the course. - e.
+Require the student to withdraw from the course. - f.
+Egregious or repeat offenders may be referred to the College's conduct officer for a review of the matter.
+Such referrals will follow the Student Misconduct procedures and the sanctions that accompany it. - 3.
+If the student is found responsible for the academic misconduct, within five (5) instructional days of the meeting with the student, the instructor, or designee, will submit a written report about the incident and the sanction imposed to the Chief Academic Officer. - 4.
+The Chief Academic Officer, or designee, will send a notification to the student summarizing the incident, the finding, the terms of the imposed sanction, and informing the student that he/she may appeal the decision and/or the sanction by submitting a written request to the Chief Academic Officer within seven (7) instructional days of the date of the Chief Academic Officer's notification. - 5.
+If the student requests an appeal, the Chief Academic Officer, or designee, will send an approved method of notification to the student's address of record.
+The notification must contain the following information: - a. a restatement of the charge(s); - b. the time, place, and location of the appeal; - c. a list of witnesses that may be called; and - d. a list of the student's basic procedural rights.
+These rights follow: - 1) The right to consult with counsel.
+The role of the person acting as counsel is solely to advise the student.
+Counsel may not participate in any of the questioning or make any statements on behalf of the student.
+The student will be responsible for paying any fees charged by his/her counsel. - 2) The right to present witnesses on one's behalf. - 3) The right to present evidence and notice that the Chief Academic Officer, or designee, may determine what evidence is admissible.